CliffCalist/game-achievements/README.md

 }
 ```

+### Members of AchievementGroup<TConfig>

-Next, create a custom achievement group by inheriting from `AchievementGroup<TConfig>`.
+To define a custom achievement group, inherit from `AchievementGroup<TConfig>`.
 You get access to the following fields and properties:

 - `_config` — the group configuration
 - `_achievementFactory` — the factory used to create achievements